Oragif/Java-HTTP/README.md

 ```

 ## Routes using annotations
-Create a class as such, it will automatically get added to the route pool
+Creating a class as such, it will automatically get added to the route pool
 ```java
 //path, method, provides all optional, the ones used below are the default values
 @Route(path = "/", method = Method.GET, provides = "text/plain")